 Vacation Days for All

-Although managing leave can be tedious and monotonous, it is necessary for the proper functioning of any business.
+Although managing leave can be tedious and monotonous, it is necessary for the proper functioning of any business, particularly in the service industry.
 Using the right methods will greatly facilitate this process.